zia-ai/hf-custom-integration/README.md

 **5. CLU JSON does not have IDs for intents, entities and training/testing phrases.
 So this makes it difficult to get changes made even using any custom scripts in the backend**

 **6. Tags in HF workspace, upon exporting the workspace to CLU do not cause any changes in CLU except for the Train and Test tags used in labelled phrases**

+**7. Integration is created under assumption that entities in MS CLU workspace is both learned and list to make the entity mapping work seamlessly.
+Not all clients will be willing to annotate all the list entities in MS CLU workspace.
+An easy way is to bring the workspace into HF and use Find annotations button and annotate everything and push it back to CLU**